in the novels of Norman Mailer, Carl-Henning Wijkmark and Arkadij Babtjenko

 Politics and satisfaction of the authoritative male body are merged into one.
 But not as Wijkmark has been interpreted hitherto, in excess and gluttony of food and sex, but rather as an option of a certain type of food and a certain type of sex.
 Culturally formed choices presented as inevitable expressions of Western masculinity.

 The absurd war and alienation.
-The greedy war against the people taking a leap forward through the violence against animals; in metaphor, and in concrete action.
+The greedy war against the people taking a leap forward by the violence against animals; in metaphor, and in concrete action.
 Conditioned by a sexualized male cult.
 Affecting also men.
 No, it ought not be allowed; yet this is what is staged, although the experience, if not the insight, was already so distinctly formulated.

 Published in Aftonbladet Culture 12th of August 2008, translated from the Swedish

 - Babchenko, Arkady, One soldier’s war in Chechnya; translated from the Russian by Nick Allen, London: Portobello, 2007

-- Babchenko, Arkady, Krigets färger, ett vittnesmål, translated from the Russian by Ola Wallin, Stockholm: Ersatz, 2007
+- Babchenko, Arkadij, Krigets färger, ett vittnesmål, translated from the Russian by Ola Wallin, Stockholm: Ersatz, 2007

 - Mailer, Norman, Why are we in Vietnam?
 A Novel, New York: G.P.
 Putnam’s Sons, 1967